Art doesn’t stay put, and neither do the risks. In fact, loss during transit is the leading cause of fine art insurance claims.

 A centralized collection management system like Artwork Archive brings all of this together in one place, making it easier to manage risk before, during, and after transit.

-1. Condition reporting and documentation
+1. Maintain Artwork Condition Reports and Documentation

-- Store detailed condition reports
+- Store detailed artwork condition reports

-- Attach installation and packing images
+- Attach packing, installation, and condition images

-- Artwork values
+- Artwork valuations

-- Provenance
+- Provenance records

 - Insurance information